 One characteristic that all sizings share is that they do little or nothing to protect the wall surface below for future removal of the wall covering.

 The cornflower and starch sizing compounds should only be used on surfaces that have a very good high-quality latex or oil-based paint surface.
 Never use this sizing compound beneath a non-breathable wallpaper.
 Mildew may become a HUGE problem.

 Cellulose and pine flower sizing compounds are much more resistant to mildew.
 They aren't like the starch which is basically the equivalent of "filet mignon" to mildew.

 Homemade sizings simply refer to using a thinned down on-site adhesive.
-You would typically thin down the adhesive to the consistency of a thin latex paint.
-If a clay based adhesive is being used, the clay will act as an excellent base to absorb the water in the wall covering adhesive.
+You would typically thin down the adhesive to the consistency of thin latex paint.
+If a clay-based adhesive is being used, the clay will act as an excellent base to absorb the water in the wall covering adhesive.
 This will speed up the drying process.

 - retractable razor knife with snap-off blades

 - grout sponge